 Each FlyOver ride is about 8.5 minutes long.
 But with the six-minute preshow and the wait time in the boarding room, the experience is roughly 25 minutes for one ride.

-Overall, it took my group an hour and a half for both ride experiences.
-And we could have easily stayed longer and spent more time at the Lost Cactus Bar!
+Overall, it took my group an hour and a half for both experiences.

 Are There Any Age Or Height Restrictions?

-There aren’t any age restrictions to go on the FlyOver Las Vegas rides.
+There aren’t any age restrictions to go on FlyOver.
 However, all riders must be at least 40 inches tall.